SARAH CREEM-REGEHR, PH.D.

 OPPORTUNITIES FOR STUDENTS

-The Visual Perception and Spatial Cognition (VPSC) laboratory has many opportunities for undergraduate research assistants to participate in all aspects of our research.
+The Vision, Audition, Action in Space & Time (VAAST) laboratory has many opportunities for undergraduate research assistants to participate in all aspects of our research.
 Our research is fun and interactive, involving tasks measuring space perception and spatial cognition in real and virtual environments.
 It is a great experience to add to graduate school applications as well!
-If interested, please email Dr. Creem-Regehr and see our lab web page.
+If interested, please email Dr. Creem-Regehr.

-Dr. Creem-Regehr will not be considering new graduate student applications this cycle.
+Dr. Creem-Regehr is not considering new graduate student applications for the Fall 2025 admissions cycle.

 EDUCATION